BenDavies1218/layer-zero-course/courses/Oapp-standard/challenges/challenge-01-chain-whisperer.md

 - [ ] Deploy on 2 chains
 - [ ] Implement leet speak char transformations (a→4, e→3, i→1, o→0, t→7)
-- [ ] echo responses with chain name prefix "[ChainName]"
+- [ ] message should be prefixed with the chain they are being sent from "[ChainName]"
-- [ ] Store complete echo history with originalMessage, transformedMessage, timestamp, sourceChain, echoChain
+- [ ] Store successful message history with originalMessage, transformedMessage, timestamp, sourceChain, echoChain
-- [ ] Implement 60-second cooldown between messages
+- [ ] Implement a 60-second cooldown between messages
 - [ ] Enforce 100-character maximum message length

 ## 📋 Submission